HeaderIcon

 About Wicker Park

-Wicker Park is a neighborhood in Chicago, IL, within the Chicago-Naperville-Elgin, IL-IN-WI metro area.
-The area lies inside the city of Chicago and is part of the larger metro region.
-Listings here show different unit sizes and types.
+Wicker Park is a lively neighborhood in Chicago, known for its energy and charm.
+The area features a mix of cultural spots, shops, and unique features that draw many people.
+It has a young vibe and offers a variety of living options.
 Units with 1–3 bedrooms (one-bedroom 550.0 - 1800.0 sq ft, two-bedroom 750.0 - 2200.0 sq ft, three-plus 1200.0 - 3300.0 sq ft) fit a range of needs.
-This district shows a clear sample of available unit size ranges for those reviewing property details.

 Wicker Park Market Summary